 1. Resistance grid—supply a resistance grid, which gives the relative cost of moving through each cell.
 Note, in contrast to the resistance table in which the costs are assigned based on patch type, the resistance grid can take on any cost values independent of the corresponding patch type.
 Thus, the use of a resistance grid affords the user complete flexibility in defining costs.

-1. Next, for a focal cell generate a resistant (or cost) surface by assigning the relevant cost to each cell within the kernel window based on the resistance table (Fig. 2C) or, alternatively, simply adopt the user-supplied resistance grid.
-For example, the focal cell in figure 2C is of patch type A, so the costs assigned to each cell is based on the information in the first row of the cost matrix corresponding to "from" patch type A. Note, in this scenario, the resistant surface will change depending on the patch type of the focal cell.
+2. Next, for a focal cell generate a resistant (or cost) surface by assigning the relevant cost to each cell within the kernel window based on the resistance table (Fig. 2C) or, alternatively, simply adopt the user-supplied resistance grid.
+For example, the focal cell in figure 1C is of patch type A, so the costs assigned to each cell is based on the information in the first row of the cost matrix corresponding to "from" patch type A. Note, in this scenario, the resistant surface will change depending on the patch type of the focal cell.

-For Gaussian kernel: b = (3×h) / cell size
+b = w / cell size

 where: b = bank account, given as the kernel window radius in number of cells

-h = bandwidth, given in meters
+w = kernel width, given in meters

 1. Next, for a focal cell, spread outward to adjacent cells iteratively, depleting the bank account at each step by the cost of spreading to each cell (Fig. 2D) until the bank account is depleted and a periphery of cells with a zero bank account is realized.
 Spread no further beyond this periphery of zero-valued cells.
 In this example, starting with a bank account of 9 in the focal cell, if we move to an adjacent cell of patch type F (cost of 10, Fig. 2B), we reduce the bank account by 10 and assign a balance of 0 (since negative accounts are not allowed) to the adjacent cell.
 This means that we use up our entire bank account if we attempt to move through a cell of patch type F and can spread no further from that cell.
 On the other hand, if we move to an adjacent cell of patch type A (cost of 1; Fig. 2B), we reduce the bank account by 1 and assign a balance of 8 to the adjacent cell.
 For simplicity in this illustration, diagonal paths are treated the same as orthogonal paths, but in the model, diagonal costs are multiplied by .
 This process is repeated iteratively, spreading outward in turn from each visited cell, each time finding the least cost of getting to that cell from any of its neighbors, until the balance reaches zero in all directions.
 This produces a functional proximity surface representing the proximity (p) of every cell to the focal cell within a threshold proximity distance.
 Note the difference between functional proximity and least cost path distance.
 Functional proximity decreases as you move away from the focal cell, whereas least-cost path distance increases -- they are complementary measures of distance.
 In addition, note that the proximity surface has embedded within it the least cost path to each cell.

-wij = (b - pij) / (h/cell size)
+xij = (b - pij) * cell size

 pij = proximity value of widow window cell j from focal cell i

-1. Next, based on the specified kernel function, compute the kernel density for the value derived above for each cell in the window.
-For example, for a Gaussian kernel, compute the kernel density for each value based on a normal distribution with a height of 1 (at the focal cell), mean of 0 (centered on the focal cell) and standard deviation of 1 (Fig. 2E), as follows:
+1. Gaussian kernel.--Compute the kernel density for each cell based on its functional distance (m) from the focal cell, based on a Gaussian or normal distribution with a height of 1 (at the focal cell), mean of 0 (centered on the focal cell) and standard deviation given by one-third the kernel width (Fig. 2E), as follows:

-dij = exp(-(wij^2)/2))
+dij = exp(-(xij^2)/(2*((w/3)^2)))

 where: dij = kernel density of window cell j from focal cell i